Polymer Clay Creative Block for Sellers: The Bestseller Trap and Real Resets

 The Perfectionism Trap

-You've set an impossibly high bar.
+You set an impossibly high bar.
 Maybe you saw someone's work on Instagram and now everything you make feels "not good enough."
-This is the most common block for makers who've developed real skill - paradoxically, the better you get, the more critical you become.
+This block lands hardest on makers who already have real skill, because the better you get, the more critical your eye becomes.

 Decision Fatigue